nathanlong/rules/posts/bogey.md

 **A more difficult variant**: A more difficult version of the game is to change the hand size to 4 (instead of 5).
 This means the bogey plays cards a higher proportion of the time.

 _Designer: Katharine Turner, 2016_

+> **Nathan's Notes:** The chaos element of the bogey is simple but makes each play different, making it more interesting (to me) than standard solitaire variants.